PixelCyber/Thor/demo-en/demo_list.md

 #### Trust "Thor SSL CA" in iOS system

-You need trust a CA manully after it was installed in `Profiles` since iOS10, as below
+You need trust a CA manually after it was installed in `Profiles` since iOS10, as below

 `Settings > General > About > Certificate Trust Settings`